MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/experimentation-connect-edit.md

 # Connect an experiment and edit variations

 There are many steps involved in setting up and running an experiment on an e-Commerce website in Dynamics 365 Commerce.
-After you've set up your experiment in a third-party service, you'll connect the experiment to Dynamics 365 Commerce and edit the experiment variations.
+After you've set up your experiment in a third-party service, you'll connect the experiment in Dynamics 365 Commerce and edit the experiment variations.

 [ ![Experimentation user journey - Connect & Edit](./media/experimentation_connect_edit.svg) ](./media/experimentation_connect_edit.svg#lightbox)

+## Planning considerations

+Before you connect your experiment in Commerce, you'll need to make some decisions that impact the way Commerce manages your content.

-## Determine the scope of your experiment
+### Determine the scope of your experiment
-When you connect an experiment in Commerce, you must next define the scope of the experiment.
-Experiments can be full scope or partial scope.
-Choose **partial** if you want to target a specific portion of a page.
-In this case, content changes made to the default page or fragment will be automatically synchronized across variations.
-Choose **full** if you want to target an entire page or fragment.
-In this case, separate copies of the default page or fragment are created i.e. content changes will need to be manually synchronized across variations.
+When you connect an experiment in Commerce, you are prompted to define the scope of the experiment.
+Experiments in Commerce are defined as **partial** scope or **full** scope.
+- Choose **partial** if you want to target a specific portion of a page for the experiment.
+Changes you make to the default page or fragment that aren't related to the experiment are automatically synchronized across variations.
+- Choose **full** if you want to target an entire page or fragment.
+Separate copies of the default page or fragment are created in this scenario.
+In other words, if you make changes to content that aren't related to the experiment, you'll have to manually synchronize the changes across variations.

-## Decide how you want to publish your experiment
+### Decide how you want to publish your experiment
-Think about whether you want to schedule your experiment to be published in a publish group or directly publish to your live site.
-This will help you determine where you want to create your experiment.
+You need to decide whether you want to schedule your experiment to be published to your live site in a publish group, or directly publish to your live site.
+Your choice will dictate where you'll create your experiment.

+For more information, refer to the [Preview and publish an experiment](experimentation-preview-publish.md) topic.

+## Connect your experiment
+To connect your experiment in Commerce, you'll launch the **Connect experiment** wizard.
+The wizard walks you through the steps required to connect your experiment.
+When you complete the wizard, your experiment is connected and variations are created and ready to be edited.

-Read more about [publishing your experiment](experimentation-preview-publish.md).## Connect your experiment To connect your experiment in Commerce, go to the **Experiments** tab in site builder and click **Connect** to open the *Connect experiment* wizard.
-This wizard can also be accessed from within a page or fragment editor when in the edit mode, by clicking on **Connect experiment** in the command bar.
+To launch the wizard, select the **Experiments** tab in site builder and then select **Connect**.
+Alternatively, tThe wizard can be accessed from a page or fragment editor.
+In edit mode, select **Connect experiment** in the command bar.

 > [!NOTE]
-> One page can only be connected to one experiment at a time.
-To connect a page to a different experiment, you will need to first delete the existing experiment.
+> A page can only be connected to one experiment at a time.
+To connect a page to a different experiment, delete the experiment the page is currently connected to.

+## Edit your variations
-Next, choose the procedure below that matches the scope of your experiment based on what you decided earlier in the [Identify the goals for your experiment](experimentation-identify.md) stage.
+When you exit the wizard, Commerce creates the variations that you defined in the third-party service.
+Choose the procedure below that corresponds to the scope you chose for your experiment in the [Determine the scope of your experiment](#Determine-the-scope-of-your-experiment) section above.

 ## Edit variations for an experiment with partial scope
 1. As a first step in the wizard, choose a page or fragment to be experimented upon.